qdrant/landing_page/qdrant-landing/content/documentation/embeddings/nvidia.md

 Qdrant supports working with [Nvidia embeddings](https://build.nvidia.com/explore/retrieval).

-You can generate an API key to authenticate the requests from the (Nvidia Playground)(<https://build.nvidia.com/nvidia/embed-qa-4>).
+You can generate an API key to authenticate the requests from the [Nvidia Playground](<https://build.nvidia.com/nvidia/embed-qa-4>).

 ### Setting up the Qdrant client and Nvidia session